Rationale

 Termly Pupil Progress Meetings provides opportunities for teachers to discuss the progress of individual children in more depth with the Senior Leadership Team and address any issues with those pupils not making adequate progress.

-- Engaged and challenged
+- Engaged and appropriately challenged in their learning

-- Making links between mathematical topics
+- Able to make connections between different mathematical topics

 - Clear progression through the curriculum